8an3/mynotesrepo/00001_PRIORITIES_todo.md

 - [ ] WORKORDER CALENDAR - second appt through calendar scheduler or check if the same appointment can be stretched to the following day going into the next day, still need a way to add custom spots have a searchable drop down to choose client for appointment then searchable dropdown for the work order number to select the work order to attach it to, then just let them customize the rest with just a text area for them to leave a comment for a description for the appointment
 - [ ] WORKORDER - scheduler for empty brands have it select all technicians

-- [x] -------- AUTH --------
-- [x] custom oauth in compoents/microsoft/custom.login.tsx

 - [ ] -------- TUTORIALS AND REFERENCE --------
 - [ ] in getting started page u explain that each section has a tutorial on the page it self... need to add those
 - [ ] need to add legend for docs, Service Work Order, Bill Of Sale, so as to know which when they create the docs
 - [ ] finance.salesStatus to show the customer where the bike is currently if its on order, at the shop, in service etc need to set this up in the unit file

 - [ ] -------- CLIENT FACING WEBSITE --------
-- [x] custom banner
-- [x] custom color scheme
-- [x] custom carasel
-- [x] post customer reviews
-- [x] custom sections - cleint can put as many as they want they just get taecced at the bottom of the front page
-- [x] Would need to design system for inventory for front end and give the ability for customer leave a deposit with e-transfer or leave their card info for sales staff to process when they can, in sales section add the ability for editing the listing and add pictures, listings would be pre populated by current inventory so you don't have to add anymore listings, this would also be good to work with auto trader and other platforms would have to create this later because I don't know if I should populate a http response with CSV data or an API route to send the needed data to the platform to create and update listings
-- [x] unit listings, make it extremely easy for client to book appoinments, request call back, secure unit with deposit, give needed info upfront with the option to view all info
-- [x] add button to listings only visibile to sales, so when they go over inventory with sales staff they can just click create unit file, then displays a command dialog to select a client or create a new one
-- [x] button for client to leave deposit
-- [ ] front end as well except parts and accessories where it links to their own current providor so the landing page, and such copy Ottawa Harley Davidson pages and layout to have the same format, have sister area in admin section where dealer can fill in information that doesn't get auto filled plus a place where they can upload main photos to display their brand, althought put features like unit ediitng in portal staff so all users can edit inventory along with other items like that
 - [ ] when the rest of the site is compelte work on parts and accesssories
-- [x] add login for dealers users for crm
-- [x] move client portal to client facing site that way it prefills in form for them and its less confusing to use and seems like one big system
 - [ ] finish off nav users items
-- [x] finish off assign to client buttons
 - [ ] reserveNow.dealerid has the client login and return process done already to copy off of
 - [ ] go through new lead process and all other customer contact processes
-- [x] finish off contact us process
-- [x] finish off Reserve Now process
 - [ ] finish off Web Lead process
-- [x] finish off Finance App process
-- [x] finish off Information Request process
-- [x] finish off Test Drive Request process
-- [x] finish off Trade In Request process
 - [ ] finish off accessorise
 - [ ] create pages for button on inventory page, to create unit files
 - [ ] page removed - virtual tour moved to components/clientsite